Domaine de Beaurenard - Châteauneuf-du-Pape rouge 2022

 "It's worth discovering!"

-"Produced from 19 ha of vines spread over the three main terroirs of Châteauneuf, the estate's classic label combines the thirteen grape varieties emblematic of the cru, led by Grenache.
-After 12 months of mixed ageing in vats and barrels, it boasts a fresh, limpid color with fuchsia highlights, and a pleasant bouquet of ripe raspberry and licorice.
-Full-bodied, complex and built on fine-grained tannins, the palate releases an elegant, promising bitterness on the finish.
-A beautiful postcard of the appellation".
+"Produced from 19 hectares of vines spread across the three main terroirs of Châteauneuf, the estate's classic label combines the thirteen emblematic grape varieties of the cru, led by Grenache.
+After 12 months of mixed aging in vats and barrels, it displays a fresh, clear color with fuchsia highlights and an appealing bouquet of ripe raspberry and licorice.
+Full-bodied and complex, built on fine-grained tannins, the palate releases an elegant, very promising bitterness on the finish.
+A beautiful postcard of the appellation.
 (Le Guide Hachette 2026)

-Buy your Beaurenard wines at the best price on private sale!
+Buy your Beaurenard wines at the best price in a private sale!

 Eye